semji/mockservr/docs/http_mocking.rst

 It is also possible to define several possible Responses for a single endpoint.
 To do so, `http.response` must be an array of objects, each object defining a possible Response.
-In that case, each object must also contains some options that will tell Mockservr how to pick the right Response ; otherwise, Mockservr will pick the first Response in the array.
+In that case, each object must also contains some options that will tell Mockservr how to pick the right Response ; otherwise, Mockservr will pick one of Response in the array.

 Defining a single Response